 Did you know you can camp at Disney and save a ton?
 Fort Wilderness offers campsites for RV’s and tent campers for significantly less than a Disney resort.

-Fort Wilderness also has a great pool with a water slide, complimentary transportation to the parks, high speed internet, and even airport transportation!
-Campsites start at $69 a night.
+Fort Wilderness also has a great pool with a water slide, complimentary transportation to the parks, and high speed internet!
+Campsites start at under $100 a night.

 Bring your own food.